 Indentation is semantically meaningful in Python.
-For example, if the last statement in the above code were indented it would be part of the block of code associated with the else, rather than with the block of code following the conditional statement.
+For example, if the last statement in the above code were indented it would be part of the block of code associated with the else, rather than the block of code following the conditional statement.

 Python is unusual in using indentation this way.
 Most other programming languages use some sort of bracketing symbols to delineate blocks of code, e.g., C encloses blocks in braces, { }.
 An advantage of the Python approach is that it ensures that the visual structure of a program is an accurate representation of the semantic structure of that program.
+Because indentation is semantically important, the notion of a line is important.